Policy Project Funding for 2023

 We recommend engaging a minimum of three other CCIN members to create a working group to support the development of your project.
 We welcome applications from all Members, but the application must be submitted and overseen by a Full Member Council.
 Members will have up to two years to deliver a Policy Lab.
 Applications will be considered for funding of up to £20,000, dependent on their scale and ambition.

-Policy Prototypes are smaller projects for members who want to deliver in their locality on behalf of the Network.
+Policy Prototypes are smaller projects for members who want to deliver a project in their locality on behalf of the Network.
 This funding is available to councils of all sizes, Opposition Groups and Minority Administrations.
-Members will have up to nine months to deliver a Policy Prototype.
+Members will have up to twelve months to deliver a Policy Prototype.
 Applications will be considered for funding of up to £2,000.

 Timetable

-2023– Closing date for submissions of all Bids
+2025 – Closing date for submissions of all Bids.

-– Executive Oversight Committee and Values & Principles Board consider all Bids.
-Bidders to present their applications at this online meeting.
+– The Executive Oversight Committee and Values & Principles Board consider all Bids.
+Bidders are to present their applications at this meeting.

-Projects should be written up, and other resource materials made available to the CCIN and its members.
+Projects should be written up, and other resource materials made available to the CCIN and its members, including publication on the CCIN website.

 Outcomes should include, but are not limited to: